Personalized Medicine Details

 This test provides a genetic “snapshot” of how the liver metabolizes medication.
 The liver is the organ in which 90 percent of drug metabolizing takes place.
 A genetic analysis of your liver enzymes reveals how your body will metabolize certain medications.
 For example, will your body process a medication normally, quickly or slowly?
 The report also reveals how other medications may impact how your body processes medications.

 Blood tests are analyzed, right here in Sioux Falls, by experts at the Avera Institute for Human Genetics.
 Physicians are sent an easy-to-interpret report that tells which medications will work best, and which medications won’t work well at all.

 Some patients may have a completely normal metabolism, and the doctor will prescribe medications based on best practices and your medical history.

 Is there an added cost for this testing?

 For tests that are deemed medically necessary, your insurance may provide reimbursement; co-pays and deductibles will apply.
 Check with your insurance carrier to see if your plan provides coverage.

 If you do not meet medical necessity for this testing and would still like to have it performed, there will be additional costs.
 Financial assistance may be available.

 No. It’s a highly specialized lab test that has proven medical benefits.

-- Reduced side effects of pain medication
+- Reduced medication side effects

-- Better satisfaction with their care
+- Increased satisfaction with your care

 - Shorter hospital stays